pronobis/dot/README.md

 # dot

-dot is a versatile framework for package installation and configuration file management (dot files) for POSIX systems (currently, with particular focus on Ubuntu and embedded Linux).
+dot is a versatile framework for package installation and configuration file management (dot files) for POSIX systems (even with non-POSIX compliant shells, currently, with particular focus on Ubuntu and embedded Linux).
 Designed to support wide range of custom configurations, yet making package and dot file installation clean and easy.
 Offers:

 * modular architecture with modules for specific configuration sets (e.g. public terminal-only configuration, public desktop configuration, private laptop configuration etc.)
 * specifying dependencies between the modules